 Computer Skills and Tips

-These documents provide guidance on various computer needs for students who are BVI.
+These documents provide information and tips on various computer needs for students who are BVI.

 - OCR a PDF in Google Docs [PDF]